tarantool/doc/doc/intro.rst

 handle thousands of connections simultaneously.
 There is a fixed number of independent execution threads.
 The threads do not share state.
 Instead they exchange data using low-overhead message queues.
-While this approach limits the number of cores that the server will use, it removes competition for the memory bus and ensures peak scalability of memory access and network throughput.
-CPU utilization of a typical highly-loaded Tarantool server is under 10%.
+While this approach limits the number of cores that the instance will use, it removes competition for the memory bus and ensures peak scalability of memory access and network throughput.
+CPU utilization of a typical highly-loaded Tarantool instance is under 10%.
 Searches are possible via **secondary index keys** as well as primary keys.

 **Tarantool's disk-based storage engine** is a fusion of ideas from modern filesystems,